Appuldurcombe House: 1702: Baroque mansion

 The present house was begun in 1702.
 The architect was John James.
 Sir Robert never saw the house fully completed.
 He died on 29 July 1747; in his memory a monument was erected overlooking the house on Stenbury Down.

 The house was greatly extended in the 1770s by his great-nephew Sir Richard Worsley, 7th Baronet Worsley of Appuldurcombe.
 The newly extended mansion was where Sir Richard brought his new wife, the 17-year-old Seymour Fleming, whom he married "for love and £80,000".
 Capability Brown was commissioned in 1779 to design the ornamental grounds at the same time as the extensions.
 A romantic ruined folly known as "Cooke’s Castle" was built on the hill opposite to improve the view.
 During Sir Richard's time, the house held a magnificent art collection and was the setting for Sir Richard's entertaining of some of the most eminent figures of the age.

 The setting of the house within the South Wight countryside.
 The house is at the centre of the picture.

 Sir Richard's marriage quickly fell apart, and the couple's only child, a son, died in infancy.
 After he sued one of his wife's rumoured 27 lovers, the couple informally separated.
 Seymour could not remarry until Richard's death, and she became a professional mistress or demimondaine, living off the donations of rich men in order to survive, joining other upper-class women in a similar position in the New Female Coterie.
-Sir Richard died of apoplexy on 8 August 1805 at Appledurcombe, and was buried at the parish church at Godshill.
+Sir Richard died of apoplexy on 8 August 1805 at Appuldurcombe, and was buried at the parish church at Godshill.
 His title passed to his fourth cousin, Henry Worsley-Holmes, whilst his wife's £70,000 jointure reverted to her, and just over a month later she remarried.

 Worsley had left the estate saddled with heavy debts, but Appuldurcombe passed to his niece, Henrietta Anna Maria Charlotte (daughter of John Bridgeman Simpson).
 She married the Hon.
 Charles Anderson-Pelham, later first Earl of Yarborough, in 1806.
 The founder of the Royal Yacht Squadron at Cowes, he made few changes to the house and was quite happy to retain the property as a convenient base for his sailing activities.